bergerx/kubectl-status/CONTRIBUTING.md

      the structure of the information to be included.
 If you do so, reference it here in the description. -->
 ### Your First Code Contribution

-This project compiles the [template files](pkg/plugin/templates/) into the generated binary using [rakyll/statik](https://github.com/rakyll/statik) which is triggered by `go generate`.
-So you need to install `statik` first.

 Then use `make` to get the compiled binary:

 ```bash